INEFFECTIVE OVERSIGHT, INSUFFICIENT SUPPLEMENT INFORMATION, AND CONTAMINATED INGREDIENTS CAN SPELL PROBLEMS FOR CONSUMERS

 Though the FDA is the federal body charged with regulating dietary supplements, updating supplement information, and protecting the public’s health, it only has the resources needed to test a small fraction of dietary supplements that could be problematic.
 As the FDA currently warns on its website, “Remember, (the) FDA cannot test all products on the market that contain potentially harmful hidden ingredients.
 Enforcement actions and consumer advisories for tainted products only cover a small fraction of the tainted over-the-counter products on the market.”

-BSCG’s Certified Drug Free® supplement certification programs fill a significant gap in dietary supplement quality control.
+BSCG’s third-party certification programs fill a significant gap in dietary supplement quality control.
 With them, BSCG aims to help average consumers and elite athletes alike differentiate safe products from those products that present unnecessary risks.
-BSCG is pleased never to have certified a product that went on to cause a positive drug test.
+BSCG is pleased never to have certified a product involved in a positive drug test.
 With our deep experience at the highest levels of anti-doping testing, we use the most up-to-date science to provide manufacturers and consumers with the best protection available against the risks associated with the consumption of supplements.